nltp-ashes/Western-Goods/README.md

 1. Delete the files from the previous version;
    - By disabling the addon in your mod manager, and then deleting the files;
    - Or by deleting the files one by one if you added them manually;
-2. Add in the new files from the new version
+2. Add in the new files from the new version;
    - Either with a mod manager JSGME/MO2 (highly recommended);
    - Or manually (highly unrecommended).